g2a-official/g2a-pay-woocommerce/README.md

+# ⚠ This repository is now DEPRECATED and will be deleted after 1st of August 2021.
+We recommend to use [Zen](https://www.zen.com/) in new projects.

-# G2A Pay module for WooCommerce
+## G2A Pay module for WooCommerce

 WooCommerce - a customizable eCommerce platform designed for establishing trendy online businesses.
 Thanks to its flexibility and access to numerous free WordPress extensions, WooCommerce powers 39% of all online stores and is the most popular eCommerce platform on the web.
 The free plugin allows online merchants to seamlessly integrate with WordPress and sell their products easily.